danrot/master-thesis/01_introduction.md

 merged back into the actual Jackalope project.
 Therefore a close collaboration with the maintainers of this open source project is very important.

+## Acknowledgements

+First of all I want to show my gratitude to MASSIVE ART, for giving me the possibility to mainly work on open source projects, especially Sulu, but also Jackalope, the Symfony CMF and other bundles we use for the development of Sulu.

+Of course I would also like to thank the entire open source community building awesome products like PHP, Symfony, Symfony CMF, Jackalope and so on.
+Without this effort the development of a content management solution would be an incomparable higher amount of work.
+Special thanks go to David Buchmann and Daniel Leech, for supporting me a lot during the implementation part of this thesis.
+I also express my gratitude to Lukas Smith, for supporting Sulu wherever he can and pushing its popularity.

+Additional thanks go to Daniel Leech, Florian Mathis and Philip Heimböck for proof-reading this thesis.

+Last but not least I thank my parents for giving me the opportunity to study and supporting me during my studies.

 [^1]: <http://www.massiveart.com>
 [^2]: <http://www.sulu.io>
 [^3]: <http://symfony.com/>